 No, not fresh as in cool.
 Fresh as in “just finished”.
 You’ll notice that all of the pictures you see on the internet that show Trash Polka tattoos feature tattoos that look like they were recently done.
 Because the “gloss” of the piece adds to how impressive it looks, consider what happens when it fades.
 Red and black inks–the trademark colors of the style–are notorious for fading, but are often utilized in pieces that tend to hold up well to aging (like modern traditional or traditional Japanese styles that don’t typically look bad once they’ve aged).
 It’s yet to be seen, but it stands to reason that the aging process will be especially hard on Trash Polka style pieces, particularly if they are in areas that get a lot of exposure to the sun.

 Should I Get a Trash Polka Tattoo?

 Ultimately, whether or not you get a tattoo relies on your own personal taste.
 If you are in love with the style, by all means go and get it.
-The points we make in this article are designed to help you make an informed decision about whether or not this tattoo style will be for you.
+The points above will help you make an informed decision about whether or not this tattoo style is for you.
 We think they are some pretty good points and they are valid concerns about the style raised by other tattoo artists.
 That being said, life is short.

 Want to Learn About Other Tattoo Styles?